 Step 7: Seal the deal

 On your big day, as the officiant is narrating, you and your partner can put any items in and close the lid and seal the box.
-At this time it might be a nice touch to stand the box up so the audience can see it.
-Congratulations are in order!
+At this time, it might be a nice touch to stand the box up so the audience can see it.
+Congratulations!

 Step 8: Storing the box

-Be sure and store your box out of direct sunlight and in a room with a fairly consistent low temperature.
+Be sure and store your wine box out of direct sunlight and in a room with a fairly consistent low temperature.
 A cool closet or dry basement (think wine cellar here).
 Try not to move the box around too much either.
 We want to do everything we can to ensure your bottle of wine is delightful when you open it.
-For more wine storage tips read our post 6 Tips to Properly Store Wine.
+For more wine storage tips, read our post: 6 Tips to Properly Store Wine.